ryantaylor/vault/README.md

 `vault` has been rewritten from scratch to better support future development, which means Company of Heroes 2 parsing support has been deprecated.
 [The CoH2 parser and usage instructions can be found here](https://github.com/ryantaylor/vault/tree/v1.0.0).
 CoH2 replay parsing will continue to work with v1.0.0 of `vault`.

+# Compatibility

+Official minimum supported Rust version is 1.61.0, because this is the version magnus requires.
+However, building without Ruby bindings should be fine on any compiler version that supports Rust 2021, though this isn't officially supported.

+Ruby bindings have some additional compatibility requirements, such as libclang and minimum Ruby version requirements.
+For more information see [magnus compatibility](https://github.com/matsadler/magnus#compatibility).

 # Documentation

 Documentation for `vault` [can be viewed online](https://docs.rs/vault/2.1.1/vault/).